-With that said, the National Conference of Bar Examiners (NCBE®) has added contracts as a necessary component of the Multistate Bar Exam (MBE).
-Of the 175 scored multiple choice questions on the bar, you can anticipate about 25 of those questions to be on contracts.
+A contract is a legal document that protects all parties involved in a legally binding agreement.
+The National Conference of Bar Examiners (NCBE®) has added contracts as a necessary component of the MBE.
+Of the 175 scored multiple-choice questions on the bar, you can anticipate about 25 of those questions to be on contracts.1

-In order to prepare for the contracts section of the bar exam, it's essential to know how it is organized, which topics are covered, and how they are weighted.
-The NCBE has based the majority of the questions on the common law, while the remaining 25% of the questions will focus on Articles 1 and 2 of the Uniform Commercial Code (UCC).
+To prepare for the contracts section of the bar exam, it's important to know how it’s organized, which topics are covered, and how they are weighted.
+The NCBE has based the majority of the questions on common law, while the remaining 25% focus on Articles 1 and 2 of the Uniform Commercial Code (UCC).2

 Contracts Topics | % Tested | Questions |